cloud.gov service account

 How to create an instance

-To create a service instance that can deploy applications, run the following command:
+To create a service instance that can provision service accounts, run the following command:

 If your service account only requires read access and does not need the ability to deploy applications, use the